jcharra/Entris/client/README.md

 After typing your player name you may choose to

- o Start a single player game
+ - Start a single player game
- o Create a multiplayer game
+ - Create a multiplayer game
- o Join a multiplayer game
+ - Join a multiplayer game

 Single player game
 ==================

 To create a single player game you have to specify

- o the size of the game grid
+ - the size of the game grid
- o the duck probability, ranging from 0% to 10%, i.e. the probability that a duck appears.
+ - the duck probability, ranging from 0% to 10%, i.e.
+   the probability that a duck appears.
 0% will result in a boring standard Tetris game, so you may want to choose a higher probability here.